openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 The overall effect of all these perverse incentives is that scientists produce more and more nonsense, which adds nothing to real scientific progress.
-And because the articles become also increasingly out of touch with reality, they are read less and less.
-Also the increase in citations is not a sign of increased dispersion of scientific knowledge, because, presumably, most articles get quoted unread.
-This has been shown by research that documents how mistakes from the cited papers are also included in the articles, which cite them.
-(Simkin and Rowchowdhury, 2005).
+In turn, because the articles also become increasingly out of touch with reality, they are read less and less.
+Moreover, the increase in citations is not a sign of increased dispersion of scientific knowledge because, presumably, most articles get quoted unread.
+This has been shown by research that documents how mistakes from the cited papers are also included in the articles which cite them.
+(Simkin and Rowchowdhury 2005).
 Therefore, more and more articles are published but they are read less and less.
-The whole process represents a vicious circle that leads to a rapid increase in publication of nonsense.
+The whole process represents a vicious circle that leads to a rapid increase in the publication of nonsense.
 In the past, researchers who had nothing to say at least did not publish.
 However, today, artificially staged competitions force even uninspired and mediocre scientists to publish all the time.
 Non-performance has been replaced by the performance of nonsense.
-And that is worse because it makes it increasingly difficult, to find the truly interesting research in all the mass of insignificant publications.
+This is worse because it makes it increasingly difficult, to find the truly interesting research in all the mass of insignificant publications.

 ## Side Effects of the Production of Nonsense in Science: ‘Crowding-Out’ Effects and New Bureaucracy

-The artificially staged competitions in science for publications and citations, but also for third-party projects (financing) have caused the emergence of more and more nonsense in the form of publications and projects.
+The artificially staged competitions in science for publications and citations, but also for third-party projects (financing), have caused the emergence of more and more nonsense in the form of publications and projects.
 This is associated with a variety of side effects, some of which have serious consequences.
 The intrinsic motivation of those scientists involved in research is increasingly replaced by “stick and carrot”.
-And this is not the only crowding-out effect, that we can observe.
-In addition, a new bureaucracy has evolved, which ensures that more and more people employed in the research system do spend more and more time on things that have nothing to do with true research.
-Both effects cause a gradual degeneration of many scientific disciplines, But they are advertised under labels such as “more excellence” and “more efficiency”.
+Indeed, this is not the only crowding-out effect that we can observe.
+In addition, a new bureaucracy has evolved which ensures that more and more people employed in the research system do spend more and more time on things that have nothing to do with true research.
+Both effects cause a gradual deterioration within many scientific disciplines, but they are advertised under labels such as “more excellence” and “more efficiency”.

 ### Crowding-Out Effects

-Some of the crowding out effects triggered by competitions for publications and projects were already addressed previously in this contribution.
+Some of the crowding out effects triggered by competitions for publications and projects were already previously addressed in this contribution.
 Here we will show how this crowding-out effects harm universities and the scientific world.

-### Crowding out of intrinsic motivation by stick and carrot
+### Crowding-out of intrinsic motivation by stick and carrot

-Carrots and sticks replace the taste for science (Merton), which is indispensable for scientific progress.
+Carrots and sticks replace the taste for science (Merton 1973) which is indispensable for scientific progress.
 A scientist who does not truly love his work will never be a great scientist.
-But exactly those scientists who are intrinsically motivated are the ones whose motivation is usually crowded out the most.
-They are often rather unconventional people, who do not perform well in standardized competitions and they do not feel like constantly being forced to work just for getting high scores.
-Therefore, a lot of potentially highly valuable research is crowded out by intrinsic motivation as well.
+Yet exactly those scientists who are intrinsically motivated are the ones whose motivation is usually crowded out the most.
+They are often rather unconventional people who do not perform well in standardized competitions, and they do not feel like constantly being forced to work just to attain high scores.
+Therefore, a lot of potentially highly valuable research is crowded out along with intrinsic motivation as well.

-### Crowding out of unconventional people and approaches by the mainstream
+### Crowding-out of unconventional people and approaches by the mainstream

 Both original themes and unconventional people have little in the way of chances in a system based on artificially staged competitions.
 The